open-compensation-token-license/license-token-website/wikisrc/donations-for-developers.md

 # The Power of Donations in the Open Source Ecosystem

-The open-source software ecosystem is a testament to the spirit of collaboration and innovation.
-This model of development, primarily driven by passionate developers, relies heavily on financial contributions to remain sustainable and effective.
+The open-source software ecosystem exemplifies the spirit of collaboration and innovation.
+This development model, primarily driven by passionate developers, relies heavily on financial contributions to remain sustainable and effective.
 Donations play a pivotal role in bolstering these projects, ensuring their continuous evolution and security.

 ## Understanding the Importance of Donations